Michael Tarchaniota Marullus: Works

 Marullus composed a large and varied collection of epigrams in four books.
 Some of his best love poems were later appropriated by Pierre de Ronsard and others.
 Marullus also composed a collection of hymns, the Hymni naturales, in which he celebrates the ancient Olympian pantheon.
 His Institutiones principales, or the education of princes, he left unfinished.
 An ardent reader of the Roman philosopher-poet Lucretius, he proposed some valuable emendations which were not published until 1513.

-Marullus's opera omnia were first edited by Alessandro Perosa in 1951.
+Marullus's opera omnia was first edited by Alessandro Perosa in 1951.
 The Hymnes and the Institutiones are available in translation.
-Both works were translated in German by Otto Schönberger (Würzburg 1996 and 1997).
+Both works were translated into German by Otto Schönberger (Würzburg 1996 and 1997).
 In addition, the Hymnes were translated in Italian by Donatella Coppini (Florence, 1995), and in French by Jacques Chomarat (Genève, 1995).

-In 2012, the Harvard I Tatti series published the first English translation of Marullus’ poetry by Charles Fantazzi.
+In 2012, the Harvard I Tatti series published the first English translation of Marullus' poetry by Charles Fantazzi.